-To remove and install cutter parts, it will be necessary to first remove the water tank assembly for unrestricted access.
-The result is that the ice is approximately 1/2" long and frozen only 3/16-1/4" thick.
-A modification of this type is not one you would want to make every time a temporary change to crushed ice was wanted.
+To remove and install cutter parts, it is necessary to remove the water tank assembly for unrestricted access.
+The result is ice that is approximately 1/2" long and frozen only 3/16-1/4" thick.
+A modification of this type is not one you would want to make every time a temporary change to crushed ice is wanted.
 Contact your distributor for more information and complete details.

 Length of Ice.
-Ice length can be changed by increasing or decreasing the length of the spacer under the adapter plates.
-The water tank assembly must be removed for making this modification.
+Ice length can be adjusted by increasing or decreasing the length of the spacer under the adapter plates.
+The water tank assembly must be removed for this modification.
 When installing the adapter plates, make sure the horizontal dimension from the cutter blade edge to the edge of the adapter plate is as follows:

-7/8" space for 1" tubes 1 1/8" space for 1 1/4" tubes 1 3/8" space for 1 1/2" tubes
+7/8" space for 1" tubes

+1 1/8" space for 1 1/4" tubes

+1 3/8" space for 1 1/2" tubes